FranklineKirwa/Book_information_management_system/README.md

 ## 🎯 Objective

-This is a lightweight web application built using **Vanilla PHP**, **SQLite**, and **Tailwind CSS**.
+This is a web application built using **Vanilla PHP**, **SQLite**, and **Tailwind CSS**.
 The application allows users to register, log in, and manage their personal collection of books in a simple, responsive, and elegant interface.

 ---